 Buying solar is not similar to buying a hairdryer.
 People need time to consider the proposal and research the viability of the investment.

-Don’t try to close the deal before time as it may lead your prospect to say, “no!”
+Don’t try to close the sale before time as it may lead your prospect to say, “no!”
 Take 90% time to set up the deal and then use 10% to close the deal.

 It’s also highly unlikely that you will be able to sell at the first visit.
 So give your prospects time to decide.